Gravitational Causality and the Self-Stress of Photons: Causality

 \subsection{Asymptotic Causality}

-By asymptotic causality we mean the following refinement of the Gao-Wald condition \cite{Gao:2000ga} used in \cite{Camanho:2014apa}: the time delay experienced by any particle scattering against (a coherent source of) spectators should be positive
+By asymptotic causality we mean the following refinement of the Gao-Wald condition \cite{Gao:2000ga} used in \cite{Camanho:2014apa}: the time delay experienced by any particle scattering against a coherent source of spectators, or in the eikonal transplankian regime, should be positive